Backpacking Is Life · Updated June 2026

 Is Tokyo too expensive for budget travellers?

 Not if you stay in the right areas.
-Asakusa and Ueno have genuine budget options — hostels from ¥3,000–¥4,500 per night and clean budget business hotels from ¥7,000–¥10,000.
-Food costs are also manageable: a solid ramen or soba lunch is ¥800–¥1,200, and convenience store meals are excellent and cheap.
-Transport is one of the better-value parts of a Tokyo trip once you get the hang of IC cards (Suica or Pasmo).
+Asakusa and Ueno have genuine budget options — hostels from ¥3,000-4,500 and clean budget hotels from ¥7,000-10,000.
+Food is manageable too: a solid ramen or soba lunch is ¥800-1,200, and convenience store meals are excellent and cheap.
+Transport is good value once you get the hang of IC cards (Suica or Pasmo) — see our Suica vs Pasmo vs ICOCA guide.

-Prices and journey times are based on 2025–2026 data and may change.
-Always check live fares via HyperDia or Google Maps before you travel.
-Affiliate links are marked — using them supports this site at no extra cost to you.
+Prices and journey times are based on 2025-2026 data and may change — always check live fares via Google Maps before you travel.
+Disclosure: some links are affiliate links, marked accordingly — using them supports this site at no extra cost to you.
+Recommendations are based on personal experience across multiple Tokyo trips.

 Leave a Reply